-The Altai Project protects natural landscapes and wildlife and supports Indigenous peoples and traditional lifeways in and around Russia and the Greater Altai region which also includes Mongolia and Kazakhstan.
-We conduct our work through community collaborations and targeted campaigns.
+The Altai Project protects natural landscapes and wildlife and supports Indigenous peoples and traditional lifeways in Eurasia.
+We conduct our work through community collaborations, biodiversity initiatives, and targeted campaigns.

 The Altai Project works to achieve our mission through financial support, strategic exchanges of expertise and technology, strengthening protected areas (including sacred sites), and amplifying the voices of frontline partners and experts through storytelling and advocacy.

-We support conservation efforts, wildlife research and protection (snow leopards, raptors, Altai argali sheep), sustainable ecotourism development, protection of sacred lands and traditional and spiritual lifeways, and careful renewable energy infrastructure development.
+We support conservation efforts, wildlife research and protection (snow leopards, raptors, Altai argali sheep), protection of sacred lands and traditional and spiritual lifeways, and careful renewable energy infrastructure development.

 Throughout our programs, we engage with Indigenous peoples.
-Not only do we support their efforts to manage their traditional natural territories, we believe they hold a key to living in balance with nature—a key that must not be lost.
+Not only do we support their efforts to govern their traditional natural territories, we believe that Indigenous peoples hold the key to living in balance with nature—a key that must not be lost.
 Protection of sacred lands and strengthening traditional knowledge are priorities.

 In collaboration with other international nonprofits, we support and participate in activism to prevent or mitigate potentially destructive development that threaten ecosystems, communities, and biological diversity.
 Our partners are generally people and organizations in the local community, and we strive to maintain long-term relationships.

 The Greater Altai Ecoregion is of global importance.
-Within that system, Russia’s Altai Republic is linked with Kazakhstan, China, and Mongolia.
+It stretches across parts of Russia, Kazakhstan, China, and Mongolia.

 Meet The Director